-^{} Some manufacturers of DSC VHF's are not capable of receiving NMEA DSC sentences from the GPS Chart Plotter.
-Refer to the Owner's Manual and confirm the VHF can receive NMEA DSC and DSE sentences output by the Brown wire.
+^{} Some manufacturers of DSC VHF's are not capable of outputting NMEA DSC and DSE sentences to the GPS Chart Plotter.
+Refer to the Owner's Manual and confirm the VHF can output NMEA DSC and DSE sentences.

 Refer to VHF Digital Selective Calling section for operation.